Synixe/Documents/guides/players/radios.md

 | AN/PRC-117F | 10-20km    | Horizon       |

 ## Terrain & Object Interference
-When operating radios behind hills and in urban environments with many objects radio strength and range will be reduced compared to if you were operating a radio in open terrain or on top of a building.
+When operating a radio in urban environments with many objects, radio strength and range will be reduced compared to if you were operating a radio in open terrain or on the roof of a building.
+This effect is shown on the table above with "City Range" and "Perfect Range".

 # Controls
 Pressing `capslock` will transmit through the AN/PRC-343.